 GED students must get familiar with and proficient in these topics if they want to pass the GED Language Arts subtest.
 As for each GED subtest, preparation is the key to your success.
 Many students ask us if the GED Language test is hard, but if you prepare well, you should be able to get a passing score relatively easily.

-The texts may come from various that vary in style and purpose.
+The texts may come from various styles and purposes.
 They may come in the form of essays, memoirs, biographical sketches, short stories, or editorials.
 The texts are generally between 400 and 600 words in length.
 For all GED requirements, go to this page.

 GED Science